 SWIPP1019R mutant mice exhibit motor deficits that progressively worsen with age.
 Because SWIPP1019R results in endo-lysosomal pathology consistent with neurodegenerative disorders in the motor cortex, we next analyzed motor function in the mice over time.
-First, we tested the ability of WT and MUT mice to remain on a rotating rod for five minutes (Rotarod, Fig 6a-c). t both adolescence and adulthood the MUT mice performed markedly worse than WT littermate controls (Fib 6c). ouse performance was not significantly different across trials, which suggested that this difference in retention time was not due to progressive fatigu, but more likely due to an overall difference in motor control79.
+First, we tested the ability of WT and MUT mice to remain on a rotating rod for five minutes (Rotarod, Fig 6a-c).
+At both adolescence and adulthood, the MUT mice performed markedly worse than WT littermate controls (Fib 6c).
+Mouse performance was not significantly different across trials, which suggested that this difference in retention time was not due to progressive fatigue, but more likely due to an overall difference in motor control79.

 To study the animals’ movement at a finer scale, the gait of WT and MUT mice was also analyzed using a Treadscan system containing a high-speed camera coupled to a transparent treadmill (Fig 6d)80.
 Interestingly, while the gait parameters of mice were largely indistinguishable across genotypes at adolescence, a striking difference was seen when the same mice were aged to adulthood (Fig 6e-g).
 In particular, MUT mice took slower (Fig 6e), longer strides (Fig 6f), stepping closer to the midline of their body (track width, Extended Data Fig 10), and their gait symmetry was altered so that their strides were no longer perfectly out of phase (out of phase=0.5, Fig 6g).
 While these differences were most pronounced in the rear limbs (as depicted in Fig 6e-g), the same trends were present in front limbs (Extended Data Fig 10).
 These findings demonstrate that SWIPP1019R results in a progressive motor function decline that was detectable by the rotarod task at adolescence, but which became more prominent with age, as both gait and strength functions deteriorated.